eatoin5hrdlu/EvoStat/README.md

 as well as the server software to provide an on-screen interface to Temperature, Turbidity, Flowrate, and Sample Collector control and Web interface.

-SWI-Prolog based web server, GUI, and Turbidostat control software is written mostly in Prolog/Xpce with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.
+SWI-Prolog based web server, GUI, and Turbidostat control software written mostly in Prolog/Xpce with some Python (e.g. pySerial, for a portable serial interface to Arduino) and HTML.
 Bluetooth interface added as foreign function library to SWI-Prolog currently eliminates the need for pySerial.
 See github.com/eatoin5hrdlu/plblue

 Running EvoStat on a Linux or Windows machine provides an interface for multiple phageStats with using Bluetooth connected Arduino running host.ino for the Host Cellstat, multiple Bluetooth connected Arduinos for Lagoons (lagoon.ino), and a sample collector: Bluetooth connected Arduino running collector.ino.
 (Using a WiFi camera and bluetooth modules has reduced apparatus wiring by 90%)